xavierclements/aef-data-orchestration/README.md

 # Analytics Engineering Framework - Data Orchestration

+***Note:*** For a comprehensive installation guide of all the AEF repositories together, please look [here](https://github.com/oscarpulido55/aef-orchestration-framework/blob/main/AEF_DEPLOYMENT.md).

 [Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) lay the foundation for others to organize, transform, and document data using software engineering principles.
 Providing easy to use data platforms that empower data practitioners to independently build data pipelines in a standardized and scalable way, and answer their own data-driven questions.

 Data orchestration plays a vital role in enabling efficient data access and analysis, making it critical for data lakes and data warehouses.